Jorge-G-P/IHC_HE_GenAI/README.md

 ## 4. Data overview <a name="4_dataoverview"></a>
 We have trained and tested two different models for our final pipeline.
 First, we needed to perform a medical image-to-image translation task using a cycleGAN architecture.
-Then, an instance segmentation of cells nuclei task for medical images.
+Then, an instance segmentation task of cells nuclei for medical images.

 For that we used the [BCI Dataset](https://bci.grand-challenge.org/) obtained from the Grand Challenge, the [Endonuke Dataset](https://endonuke.ispras.ru/) and the [Pannuke Dataset]().
-These 3 datasets are explained more in detail in section XXX.

 ### 4.1.
 Biological Context  <a name="41_biologicalcontext"></a>